snrnats/doc-centre/docfx_project/pro/api/shipments/getting_collection_notes.md

 ---
 # Getting Collection Notes

-PRO's Collection Note functionality enables you to generate driver's manifest documents for your shipments.
+PRO's Collection Notes functionality enables you to generate driver's manifest documents for your shipments.
 This page explains how to retrieve collection notes.

 ---